Winchelsea

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 indicates Winchelsea's median income among taxpayers is $50,765, with an average of $66,985.
-Nationally, this is slightly above average.
-The Rest of Vic.'s median income is $48,741 and average is $60,693.
-Based on a 10.11% growth in wages since financial year 2022, current estimates for Winchelsea would be approximately $55,897 (median) and $73,757 (average) as of March 2025.
-Census 2021 income data shows incomes in Winchelsea cluster around the 55th percentile nationally.
-Income analysis reveals that 32.5% of residents earn between $1,500 and $2,999 annually (2,379 individuals), similar to regional levels where 30.3% fall within this range.
-After housing costs, residents retain 88.3% of their income, reflecting strong purchasing power.
-Winchelsea's SEIFA income ranking places it in the 6th decile.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Winchelsea's median income among taxpayers is $50,765, with an average of $66,985.
+This is slightly above the national average, which compares to Rest of Vic.'s median of $48,741 and average of $60,693.
+Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates for Winchelsea's median income would be approximately $56,938 and the average would be around $75,130 as of September 2025.
+According to Census 2021 income data, incomes in Winchelsea cluster around the 55th percentile nationally.
+Income analysis reveals that 32.5% of the community (2,320 individuals) earn between $1,500 and $2,999, reflecting patterns seen at regional levels where 30.3% similarly occupy this earnings band.
+After accounting for housing costs, residents retain 88.3% of their income, indicating strong purchasing power.
+The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income